Aswini Bajaj Classes Logo

 Reschedule (same window)USD 250If Prometric allowsMove to a later date in the same cycle

-Paid Deferral (old policy, 2026 only)USD 449Before the paid deadlineMove to the next window (2026 only, becomes invalid after that)
+Paid Deferral (old policy, 2026 only)USD 449Before the paid deadlineAppear for the exam at any available session within the next 12 months

-Emergency DeferralUSD 100Before the emergency deadlineMove to the next available window
+Emergency DeferralUSD 100Before the emergency deadlineMove to the next 12 months

 WithdrawalForfeit all feesBefore the withdrawal deadlineRe-register later (2027 = full cost)